ntutic/json_scrapy/docs/topics/extensions.rst

 Here is the code of such extension::

     import logging
-    from scrapy import signals
+    from jscrapy import signals
-    from scrapy.exceptions import NotConfigured
+    from jscrapy.exceptions import NotConfigured

     logger = logging.getLogger(__name__)